-[W] 1006.2 Egress from spaces.
+1006.2 Egress from spaces.
 Rooms, areas or spaces, including mezzanines, within a story or basement shall be provided with the number of exits or access to exits in accordance with this section.

-1006.2.1 Egress based on occupant load and common path of egress travel distance.
+[W] 1006.2.1 Egress based on occupant load and common path of egress travel distance.
 Two exits or exit access doorways from any space shall be provided where the design occupant load or the common path of egress travel distance exceeds the values listed in Table 1006.2.1.
 The cumulative occupant load from adjacent rooms, areas or spaces shall be determined in accordance with Section 1004.2.

 - 1. The number of exits from foyers, lobbies, vestibules or similar spaces need not be based on cumulative occupant loads for areas discharging through such spaces, but the capacity of the exits from such spaces shall be based on applicable cumulative occupant loads. - 2.
 Care suites in Group I-2 occupancies complying with Section 407.4. - 3.
-Unoccupied mechanical rooms and penthouses are not required to comply with the common path of egress travel distance measurement.
+Unoccupied mechanical rooms and penthouses are not required to comply with the common path of egress travel distance measurement. - 4.
+The common path of travel for fixed transit and passenger rail system stations shall be in accordance with Section 3116.